luau-lang/lute/docs/README.md

 # Editing Lute Documentation

-Lute's docs are generated from using [VitePress](https://vitepress.dev/).
+Lute's docs are generated from Markdown files using [VitePress](https://vitepress.dev/).
 To run the docsite locally, you should have Node.js and NPM installed.
 Then, use the following to start running it locally:

 1. `cd docs`
 2. `npm install`
+3. `npm run gen`
-3. `npx vitepress build`
+4. `npx vitepress build`
-4. `npm run preview`
+5. `npm run preview`

 The terminal output should then tell you which `localhost` port the docsite is running at.

+Note: Running `npm run gen` requires that you have `lute` on your `$PATH`.
+If you don't, (or have `lute` set as an alias in your shell), you can run `<Path to lute executable> doc -m docgen.luau` directly instead.

 ## Regenerating documentation files